IbraheemShawhnee/Manager/README.md

 # Manager

 Manager App Quick walk-through:
+* MERN Stack Application
 * Worker (normal user) can only view their own logs.
 * Admin can access bills, payees, cheaques and add workers.
 * Super can set passwords, delete workers and change permissions.
-* All users including admin and super are considered workers.
+* All users including admin and super are considered to be workers as well.
+* When a worker gets deleted his logs gets deleted
+* When a payee gets deleted, all cheqeues related to this payee gets set as "Deleted Payee cheques"

 # Currently known issues: